nasa/fmdtools/Glossary.rst

 		The physical embodiment of a :term:`function` that encompasses multiple :term:`Component` s.

 	Mode
-		Discrete modifications of a :term:`behavior` specified as strings in :meth:`fmdtools.modeldef.FxnBlock.assoc_modes`.
-Often used to control if/else statements in a :meth:`fmdtools.modeldef.FxnBlock.behavior` method.
+		Discrete modifications of a :term:`behavior` specified as strings in :meth:`fmdtools.modeldef.Block.assoc_modes`.
+Often used to control if/else statements in a :meth:`fmdtools.modeldef.Block.behavior` method.

 	Fault Mode
 		Undesired :term:`mode`, which leads to hazardous behavior.
 For example, a lamp may have "burn-out" and "flicker" modes